tutss/tutss.github.io/content/pages/resume.md

 [Resume]({static}/cv/cv_english_ds.pdf)

-Most of my projects are on Github, where I usually update them.
+Most of my projects are on Github.